Stormy Daniels Called A Train Wreck In Latest Photos

 “Don’t really like her but I think she was used by the Left.
 Looks ok with no make up too,” they wrote.

-Many users, however, slammed Stormy with allegations that she has capitalized on her high-profile scandal with Trump.
+Many users, however, slammed Stormy with allegations that she had capitalized on her high-profile scandal with Trump.

 “How did she turn 15 minutes of fame into a whole career,” one user said.

-Stormy receives more positive feedback over on her Instagram, where 265,000 followers await her updates.
+Stormy received more positive feedback over on her Instagram, where 265,000 followers await her updates.
 Stormy also has 988,000 Twitter followers.
 Fans wishing to see more of Stormy should follow the star’s social media accounts.

 Delivered To Your INBOX